Learned, Lagged, LLM-splained: LLM Responses to End User Security Questions: Guidance and Open Problems

 We emphasize that LLM perpetuation of user mental models is only problematic if those models are associated with risky security practices.
-For example, ``hacker'' terminology may discourage awareness of the fact that security risks also exist with people a user knows (e.g., as in intimate partner or elder abuse).
+For example, ``hacker'' terminology may suppress the fact that security risks also exist with people a user knows (e.g., intimate partner or elder abuse).

-Finally, we note that while some LLM error patterns may not specifically perpetuate problematic mental models, they may still contribute to areas of confusion.
-In particular, while we are not aware of previous research around the mental models of linking VPNs to phishing protection, the protective power of VPNs is a well-established area of user confusion (e.g., \cite{dutkowska2022and, binkhorst2022security}).
+Finally, we note while some LLM error patterns may not specifically perpetuate problematic mental models, they may still contribute to areas of confusion.
+While we are unaware of previous research around the mental models of linking VPNs to phishing protection, the protective power of VPNs is a well-established area of user confusion (e.g., \cite{dutkowska2022and, binkhorst2022security}).

-We encourage model developers to use security user mental models research to explore potential areas of model bias and consider relying more heavily on authoritative sources in those areas.
+We encourage model developers to use security user mental models research to explore potential areas of bias and consider relying more heavily on authoritative sources in those areas.

 \paragraph{Encouraging adoption of security information.} We recommend developers tailor the balance between content and sources based on the nature of the user question.
 In particular, consider deferring to sources in the cases of procedural and UI-dependent questions, or when contact information or URLs are part of the response.
 For instance, GPT provided email addresses in 6 responses, none of which were valid at the time of our evaluation.
 Also, in 3 responses, GPT provided 5 (out of 123 URLs across 47 responses) inaccessible URLs.
 Our evaluation indicates making strategic choices between the balance of content and sources in LLM answers will improve response quality and may increase user acceptance; there is evidence that acceptance can be sensitive to the authoritativeness of the source, for example in areas that are less familiar to the user \cite{redmiles2016learned}.